-If a customer prefers to have our EFT products and solutions delivered to them as a SaaS, cloud-based service, they can subscribe to our MIX or Hosted EFT products.
+If a customer prefers to have our EFT products and solutions delivered to them as a cloud-based service, they can subscribe to our EFT Cloud Services.
 The features, functions and capabilities of our EFT products delivered in this manner are equivalent to those of our licensed EFT products discussed above.

-These SaaS, cloud-based products offer a flexible continuum of services that give the customer the ability to pick and choose the extent to which they want to own or outsource the capabilities of our EFT products.
-This approach allows our customers to customize the manner in which they consume our products so as to optimize the cost/benefit of using our products in their particular environment.
+These cloud-based offerings provide a flexible continuum of services that give the customer the ability to pick and choose the extent to which they want to own or outsource the capabilities of our EFT products.
+EFT Cloud Services gives organizations the flexibility of either a hybrid cloud or virtual environment with the security of an onpremises managed file transfer solution.
+Users of EFT Cloud Services have the option to work with a variety of top hosting providers that best fit their needs.
 We offer flexible subscription pricing under one, two, and three-year contracts that can help our customers minimize or eliminate upfront capital expenditures and reduce their ongoing operating costs.
 This subscription revenue provides us with a revenue stream visible into future periods.
 While our cloud-based MFT revenue has grown from year-to-year, it does not yet constitute a material portion of our overall revenue.